vedantaro/LocalRepo/README.md

 git checkout <-Branch Name-> (to navigate to another branch)<br>
 git checkout -b <-new branch name-> (to create new branch)<br>
 git branch -d <-branch name-> (to delete branch)<br>
+/*PULL Command*/

+git pull origin main = used to fetch and download content from a remote repo to local repo<br>

+/*Meging Code*/

+git diff <-branch name-> (to compare commits branches, files & more)<br>
+git merge <-branch name-> (to merge 2 branches)<br>

+/*Resolving Merge Conflicts*/

+An event that take place when git is unable to automatically resolve differences in code between two commits<br>

 /*CMD commands*/